 I would later fill these pocket holes (using special pocket hole plugs), sand and repaint to hide them.

-Next I spent some time installing trim to hide the unfinished plywood edges.
+Next on the corner mudroom storage project, I spent some time installing trim to hide the unfinished plywood edges.
 Here’s a close-up of some of the trim (you can see some plugged pocket holes waiting to be painted):

 Just a few remaining tasks for the entryway bench and cubbies